alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 }
 ```

 Just like with `if` statement you can use `else` statement also with `if else`.
-The only thing you need to watch for is always using the `else` statement, and its code blok at the end.
+The only thing you need to watch for is always using the `else` statement, and its code block at the end.

 ```JavaScript
 if (condition) {